Career of Cristiano Ronaldo: Sporting CP

-At age 16, Ronaldo was promoted from Sporting's youth team by first-team manager László Bölöni, who was impressed with his dribbling.
-He subsequently became the first player to play for the club's under-16, under-17 and under-18 teams, the B team and the first team, all within a single season.

-On 14 August 2002, Ronaldo, then 17, played his first official match for the first team, in a UEFA Champions League qualifying round at José Alvalade Stadium against Inter Milan.
-He came on in the 58th minute in place of Toñito.
+At age 16, Ronaldo was promoted from Sporting's youth team by first team manager László Bölöni, who was impressed with his dribbling.
+He subsequently became the first player to play for the club's under-16, under-17 and under-18 teams, the B team, and the first team, all within a single season.
+On 14 August 2002, the 17-year-old Ronaldo played his first official match for the first team, in a UEFA Champions League qualifying round against Inter Milan.
+He came on in the 58th minute.